Lyle Alzado: Outside football

 Alzado was an amateur boxer and, in 1979, fought an exhibition match against Muhammad Ali.

-Alzado was involved in "countless youth organizations", receiving the Byron "Whizzer" White award for community service in 1977.
+He was involved in "countless youth organizations", receiving the Byron "Whizzer" White award for community service in 1977.
 He appeared in Stop the Madness, a 1985 anti-drug music video sponsored by the Reagan administration.

 Acting

 Alzado pursued an acting career in both movies and television, appearing mostly in youth-oriented comedy and adventure roles.
 His most notable film roles include the bully construction worker in Ernest Goes to Camp and the unstoppable killer in Destroyer.
-He also appeared in Mike Hammer: Murder Takes All as a notorious bodyguard and rifleman.
-He played prison staff member Brawn in the 1990 film Club Fed, and co-starred in the film Neon City.
+He appeared in Mike Hammer: Murder Takes All as a notorious bodyguard and rifleman.
+He played prison staff member Brawn in the 1990 film Club Fed and co-starred in the films Neon City and Oceans of Fire.

 On television, Alzado appeared in a number of mid-1980s commercials for Sports Illustrated with "Jack", who tries to help him perform the commercial correctly.
-He played himself, wearing his Raiders uniform, in the Amazing Stories episode "Remote Control Man" He also played himself in a 1988 episode of Small Wonder, and made a guest appearance on The Super Mario Bros.
+He played himself, wearing his Raiders uniform, in the Amazing Stories episode "Remote Control Man" He also played himself in a 1988 episode of Small Wonder; he made a guest appearance on The Super Mario Bros.
 Super Show in 1989.
-Alzado starred in the sitcom Learning the Ropes as a high school teacher whose secret alter ego is a professional wrestler known as "The Masked Maniac," alongside numerous NWA Wrestling stars.
+He starred in the sitcom Learning the Ropes as a high school teacher whose secret alter ego is a professional wrestler known as "the Masked Maniac," alongside numerous NWA Wrestling stars.
 Alzado appeared in the series premiere of the short-lived 1991 sitcom Good Sports with Ryan O'Neal and Farrah Fawcett, and in episodes of It's Garry Shandling's Show and MacGyver.